-Cyber criminals tend to use the Internet to enrich themselves or harm others.
+When it comes to cyberattacks, criminals tend to use the internet to enrich themselves or harm others.
 Cyberattacks draw on different attack patterns that tend to be adapted to the motivation behind an attack.
 However, users aren’t entirely defenseless.
 With the right security strategies, you can secure and defend yourself.

 What is a cyberattack?